 - Submit an application and upload documents online at Texas A&M Grad CAS

 The Economics Department does not have any specific requirements for the essay.
 This essay is simply a way for applicants to share information about themselves that the admission committee might not otherwise see when looking at other application materials.
 This essay is uploaded via the Grad CAS website.

 - All transcripts from prior institutions/colleges (International applicants: one transcript in your native language and one translation in English)

-Scanned copies of your transcripts should be uploaded to the AIS website at https://applicant.tamu.edu/.
+Scanned copies of your transcripts should be uploaded to the Grad CAS website.
 These scanned copies are sufficient for the department to review your application and make admission and funding decisions.
 While it is also possible for you to instead submit paper copies to the address below, we strongly discourage submission of paper copies as part of your application since it will slow down the processing time for your application significantly and may cause you to miss out on funding opportunities.
-Instead, please upload scanned copies to the AIS website.
+Instead, please upload scanned copies to the Grad CAS website.
 However, in order for you to ultimately enroll at Texas A&M University, you must submit official copies of the transcripts.
 The preferred way is to submit “official” versions of electronic transcripts via the one of the university-approved vendors which includes AVOW, SPEEDE, eScrip-SAFE or National Student Clearinghouse.
 Electronic transcripts from other vendors will not be accepted by the university (similarly, the university does not consider copies you scan of your “official transcripts” to be official).
 The less-preferred (but still acceptable) way of submitting official transcripts is to mail them directly to the registrar at: